 The design of the functional building, which is unusual for Vienna, possibly goes back to Soviet Architecture.

 The Favoriten substation is one of the oldest substations of Wiener Netze GmbH, which is still in operation after the renewal of the technical equipment.

 Its purpose is to bring the applied current to a lower voltage.
 The electricity is then fed into the distribution networks, from where it reaches households, for example.

 Until the turn of the millennium, there was also a control station here from which the entire southern power grid, up to just before Wiener Neustadt, was controlled.

-Thanks to remote control, the Viennese substations hardly need any personnel, which is why the substation is mostly deserted today and is also used as a movie location for shooting.
+Thanks to remote operation, the Viennese substations hardly need any personnel, which is why the interior of the substation is mostly deserted today and is often used as a movie location for shooting.